 Keyera's future growth plans for its Liquids Infrastructure business depend to a significant degree on producer activities in the Alberta oil sands.
-Oil sands activity can be affected by many factors, including but not limited to commodity prices and pricing differentials, access to transportation and take-away capacity, environmental pressures and cost escalation.
-From the time the low commodity price environment developed in 2015, several oil sands producers announced delays in projects.
-If oil sands activity continues to slow down, it may result in lower than expected demand for Keyera's Liquids Infrastructure services, as well as decreased demand for diluent which could also adversely affect Keyera's NGL marketing business.
+Oil sands activity can be affected by many factors, including but not limited to commodity prices and pricing differentials, access to transportation and take-away capacity, environmental pressures (including but not limited to emissions regulations, management of tailings ponds, and public perceptions with respect to the environmental impact of these operations) and cost escalation.
+Over the last few years, several oil sands producers announced delays in projects and overall interest in new investment in the oil sands appears to have declined.
+As well, oil sands producers are continuing to explore new technologies that would reduce the volume of condensate required as diluent.
+If these trends continue, they may result in lower than expected demand for Keyera's Liquids Infrastructure services and fewer opportunities to earn margin on condensate imports in Keyera's NGL Marketing business.